TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Results

-We investigate the limitations of geometric metrics across a wide range of network architectures, finding that stability and transferability increase dramatically as we move toward topology-based metrics.
+We investigate the limitations of geometric metrics across a wide range of network architectures, finding that metric stability increases dramatically as we move toward topology-based metrics.
 (1) \textit{Metric Stability}: First, we analyze the Euclidean distance of samples to their class prototype.
-This metric proves highly inconsistent across architectures, demonstrating "geometric brittleness" (\cref{fig:proxy_networks_distance}).
-In contrast, our topological metrics show remarkable stability.
+This metric proves highly inconsistent across architectures, demonstrating ``geometric brittleness'' (\cref{fig:proxy_networks_distance}).
 The global Density Score (\cref{fig:proxy_networks_density}) improves uniformity, while the local Persistence Score (\cref{fig:proxy_networks_persistence}) aligns almost perfectly across all tested architectures.
-(2) \textit{Diverse Embeddings $\rightarrow$ Fixed Target}: Leveraging this stability, we evaluate transferability from diverse feature embeddings to a single target model.
-As detailed in \cref{fig:proxy_networks_accuracy}, \sys consistently yields higher accuracy and lower standard deviation across diverse proxies (ResNet, EfficientNet, Swin, ViT, OpenCLIP) to train a fixed ResNet-18 target, significantly outperforming geometric baselines.
-Please see Appendix \cref{tab:arch_ablation} for detailed values and \cref{Sec:Appendix_euclidean_topology} for further theoretical justification.
-(3) \textit{Fixed Embedding $\rightarrow$ Diverse Targets}: Finally, we validate transferring from a static feature embedding to diverse target models.
-Using a standard ResNet proxy to select coresets for training EfficientNet and Swin Transformers, we find that \sys achieves performance competitive with, and in some cases exceeding, "Oracle" selection where the target model selects its own coreset (see \cref{tab:arch_ablation_2}).
-This confirms that topological importance derived from standard proxy embeddings are highly generalizable, allowing users to select a single, high-quality coreset effective for a wide range of downstream architectures.
+(2) \textit{Diverse (larger) Embeddings $\rightarrow$ Fixed (smaller) Target}: Leveraging this metric stability, we evaluate transferability from diverse feature embeddings to a single target model.
+As detailed in \cref{fig:diverse_to_fixed}, \sys consistently yields higher accuracy and lower standard deviation across diverse proxies (ResNet, EfficientNet, Swin, ViT, OpenCLIP) to train a fixed ResNet-18 target, significantly outperforming geometric baselines.
+Please see Appendix \cref{tab:arch_ablation} for detailed values and \cref{Sec:Appendix_euclidean_topology} for further justification.
+(3) \textit{Fixed (smaller) Embedding $\rightarrow$ Diverse (larger) Targets}: Finally, we validate transferring from a static feature embedding to diverse target models.
+Using a standard ResNet proxy to select coresets for training EfficientNet and Swin Transformers, we find that \sys achieves performance competitive with, and in some cases exceeding, ``Oracle'' selection where the target model selects its own coreset (see \cref{tab:arch_ablation_2}).
+This confirms that topological importance derived from standard proxy embeddings is highly generalizable, allowing selection of a single, high-quality coreset effective for a wide range of downstream architectures.

-\paragraph{Implications.} The superior architectural transferability of our method has practical implications beyond the use of small proxy models \cite{proxy0}.
-It is a step towards the creation of reusable, model-agnostic coresets, where a dataset can be curated once with an efficient model and then used to train or benchmark a multitude of diverse, larger architectures.
-This approach aligns with recent work that uses topological measures, such as Betti numbers, to investigate and compare the complexity of embedding spaces across different networks \citep{ph4}.